 As a bidder, you are expected to act on your own behalf.
 If, after the auction, it transpires that the purchases must be transferred to another legal entity or entities, this does not absolve you from payment within 5 working days after the auction.
 However, if the final buyer is not accepted by Sylvie's, or may not be agreed to by the government, you remain personally responsible for the purchase.

-At least 48 hours before the start of the auction, you must provide the correct address details of the actual buyers to Sylvie's in writing.
+At least 2 working days after the auction, you must provide the correct address details of the actual buyers to Sylvie's in writing.

 Sylvie's states in the catalogues the expected yield of the wines to be auctioned in the form of estimates.
-There is an expected minimum and maximum yield.
+There is an expected minimum (low estimate) and maximum yield (high estimate).

 The indicated expectation value of the hammer price per lot is based on prices achieved at previous auctions for similar lots.
 These estimates change over time and do not guarantee a selling price.

-The hammer price is the selling price of the wine at no additional cost.
+The hammer price is the selling price of the wine before additional cost.

 Sylvie's selects the wines offered by sellers.
 They do this on the basis of origin and condition, authenticity and estimated market value, among other things.
 If Sylvie's doubts the veracity of the bottles offered, it will not accept them for auction.